Latte: Latent Diffusion Transformer for Video Generation: Methodology

 \section{Methodology}

-We commence with a brief introduction of latent diffusion models in Sec. \ref{sec:preliminary_of_diffusion_models}.
+We begin with a brief introduction of latent diffusion models in Sec. \ref{sec:preliminary_of_diffusion_models}.
 Following that, we present the model variants of Latte in Sec. \ref{sec:the_details_of_Latte}.
-Finally, the empirical analysis of Latte is discussed in Sec. \ref{sec:the_best_practice_choices_of_latte}.
+Finally, the architectural design best practices are discussed in Sec. \ref{sec:the_best_practice_choices_of_latte}.